Josh Rojas Preview, Player Props: Mariners vs. Rays

-The Seattle Mariners, including Josh Rojas (.238 slugging percentage in past 10 games, including zero homers), battle starter Taj Bradley and the Tampa Bay Rays at Tropicana Field, Friday at 6:40 PM ET.
+Josh Rojas -- with a slugging percentage of .250 in his past 10 games (including zero homers) -- will be in action for the Seattle Mariners versus the Tampa Bay Rays, with Aaron Civale on the hill, on September 9 at 4:05 PM ET.

-In his most recent game he had a hitless performance (0-for-2) against the Rays.
+In his last game he had a hitless performance (0-for-1) against the Rays.

 Josh Rojas Game Info & Props vs. the Rays